 The project "68/89 - Art.Contemporary.History." strived to do justice to the multifaceted and often contradictory aspects of these turning points of history.
 The programme, created in cooperation with partners from the fields of science and the arts, focused on the reform process of former Czechoslovakia in 1968.
 It evaluated "Prague Spring" as part of the social protest movements and cultural avant-garde in Europe of the late 1960s.
 However, the project also went beyond 1968 and examined the cultural development following the conclusion of the reforms in Czechoslovakia, the fate of the East-West contacts during their "normalisation" and how the 68ers influenced the fall of the Iron Curtain.
 In the end, the programme examined how the commemoration of the momentous historic events of 1968 and 1989 functions today, which myths and symbols have become engrained in our collective memory and what significance the collapse of communism has on 1968 in hindsight.

 The Kafka conference held in the Liblice Castle in 1963 is regarded as a key intellectual precursor of the political upheaval in Czechoslovakia that culminated in "Prague Spring" in 1968.
 In commemoration of the 125th anniversary of the birth of Franz Kafka, one of the most prominent writers of European modernity, a conference in October 2008 titled "Kafka and Power.
-1963 - 1968 - 2008 (external link, opens in a new window)" examined the relationship between these important years in history in Liblice.
+1963 - 1968 - 2008 (opens in a new window)" examined the relationship between these important years in history in Liblice.
 Literary scholars, contemporary witnesses, historians and philosophers discussed the events of 1963 and 1968 and their relationship to one another.
 Zipp also supported the scientific work of a thirty-volume historical-critical edition of Kafka's works (FKA), currently being compiled and edited by the Germanists Roland Reuß and Peter Staengle.
 The goal of the FKA is to facsimile Kafka's complete works in their authentic form and make them publicly accessible.

 Utopia of Modernity: Zlín

 The Moravian town of Zlín is considered to be an industrial model city par excellence.
 It is the only idealized industrial city of modernity that was ever built - and yet, it is practically unknown.
 Constructed in the 1920s and 1930s, Zlín was based on Le Corbusier's "functional city", Howard's garden city and Garnier's "cité industrielle" and is inextricably linked to the Zlín-based company Bat'a - the world's largest shoe manufacturer at one time.
 The city's urban-utopian character is absolutely unique and, in terms of urban planning, it provides us a fascinating example of European industrial history.
-The economic, social, biographical and architectural relationships of this utopian urban planning project were analyzed by cultural scholars for the first time at an international symposium (external link, opens in a new window) in Zlín and Prague in May 2009 and in an exhibition in autumn 2009.
+The economic, social, biographical and architectural relationships of this utopian urban planning project were analyzed by cultural scholars for the first time at an international symposium in Zlín and Prague in May 2009 and in an exhibition in autumn 2009.

 A four-member curatorial panel comprised of outstanding authorities of German and Czech cultural life contributed their expertise to developing and carrying out the projects.
 The members of the panel were: Regina Bittner (director of the International Bauhauskolleg at the Bauhaus Dessau Foundation, Dr. Pavel Liška (vice-chancellor of the Academy of Art, Architecture and Design, VŠUP, Prague), Blanka Mouralová (director of the Collegium Bohemicum in Ústí nad Labem) and Dr. Tobias Weger (researcher at the Federal Institute for Culture and History of the Germans in Eastern Europe in Oldenburg).